TusharSSurve/OpenCV/README.md

 ## 15. Angle Finder

-Created an angle finder.
+Created an Angle Finder.
 In that, I first define two lines using mouse clicks and then find the angle between theses lines using simple mathematics.

 ## 16. Face Alignment

+Face alignment is the task of identifying the geometric structure of faces in digital images, and attempting to obtain a canonical alignment of the face based on translation, scale, and rotation.
+Using Face Alignment we can get higher accuracy from our face recognition.
+As Face Alignment is like data normalization.

 I have used pre-trained HOG + Linear SVM object detector specifically for the task of face detection.
 Download shape_predictor_68_face_landmarks.dat from here:-